cybercongress/cybercongress/site/content/post/year-in-cyber.md

 ### [2020.04.17 the test auction and cross chain mechanics](https://cybercongress.ai/how-to-get-eul-tokens-if-you-have-none/)

-In April, to test euler/~Foundation we launched a cross chain bridge between ETH and our Cosmos-SDK chain, with the help of which users could participate in an ERC-20 token auction, vest these tokens and then redeem 1-1 tokens on the Cyber chain.
+In April, to test euler/~Foundation we launched a cross chain bridge between ETH and our Cosmos-SDK chain, with the help of which users could participate in an ERC-20 token auction, vest these tokens and then redeem 1-1 tokens on the Euler chain.

 ### [2020.04.25 takeoff proposal](https://cyber.page/governance/2)